mastodon/documentation/content/en/spec/security.md

 Accept: application/ld+json; profile="http://www.w3.org/ns/activitystreams"
 ```

 The signature string is constructed using the values of the HTTP headers defined in `headers`, joined by newlines.
 Typically, you will want to include the request target, as well as the host and the date.
 Mastodon assumes `Date:` header if none are provided.
+The date header must be formatted according to RFC2616 (e.g., a date string ending in `UTC` will not work; it must always be formatted with `GMT`).
 For the above GET request, to generate a `Signature:` with `headers="(request-target) host date"` we would generate the following string:

 ```text
 (request-target): get /users/username/outbox
 host: mastodon.example
 date: 18 Dec 2019 10:08:46 GMT
 ```

+Each line but the last is terminated by a newline (`\n`) character.
+The final newline must be omitted in the signed data or signature verification will fail.

 Note that we don't care about the `Accept:` header because we won't be specifying it in `headers`.